theakshitapachauri/DataMiningProject/README.md

 - Transforming original dataset’s records into into a set of binary variables.

-- Spliting the converted dataset into 3 files: training.txt for network training, val.txt for validation, and testing.txt for network testing (80:20:20).
+- Spliting the converted dataset into 3 files: training.txt for network training, val.txt for validation, and testing.txt for network testing (80:10:10).

 ***************************************************************************************************************

 The implementation of 3 files:

-- formulas.py : Implemented the logistic funtion as the activation function, derivative of logistic function, squared error function and derivative of the squared error fucntion.
+- formulas.py : Implemented the logistic function as the activation function, derivative of logistic function, squared error function and derivative of the squared error function.

-- models.py: Implemented Evaluation and backpropagation and
+- models.py: Implemented Evaluation and backpropagation part,

-- proj_test.py : Implementation and evaluation of first layer, second layer and error part of all training, validation testing part.
+- proj_test.py : Implementation and evaluation of first layer, second layer and error part of all training, validation and testing part.

 -- Since the above provided code files had the python support of python2, I have made following changes in order to convert it to python3:
 1) In file model.py : file() method is replaced with open() since file() was only available in python2.